The calm sea exploded around the skipping ballyhoo, the rod bucked wildly and the fish took to the air.

 Young Robert Lyon, the third generation of Lyon family members I’ve had the honor to fish with over the years, took up the rod and, after a great battle, Capt.
 Bryan Benson aced a nice gaff shot.
 Dinner was in the box.
 It was midday, and we had just arrived at our destination some 90 miles off the coast of Hilton Head.

-We spotted some blackfin tuna jumping around the weed—a good sign—and were soon rewarded with another explosion on the skipping bait.
+We spotted some blackfin tuna jumping around the weed—a good sign.
+We were soon rewarded with another explosion on the skipping bait.
 The line poured off the reel, and I wondered if it was one of the tough football-shaped blackfins we had sighted.
-The fish burst from the water with a huge headshaking jump and, again, there was no mistake…a big bull dolphin.
+The fish burst from the water with a huge head shaking jump and, again, there was no mistake…a big bull dolphin.

 Caleb was on the rod this time and finally living a dream.
 For years, my son had told me, “I really want to catch a bull dolphin!”

 Young Robert caught another large mahi and, while we set no records that afternoon, it was certainly a wonderful day.
-Two youngsters bending a rod is always a fun experience and fishing with my son and young Robert’s father brings back good memories of casting a line with one of my favorite people of all time: the senior Bob Lyon.
+Two youngsters bending a rod is always a fun experience and fishing with my son.
+Young Robert’s father brings back good memories of casting a line with one of my favorite people of all time: the senior Bob Lyon.